Introduction –

 There was a runway change, and it was my first time landing or departing runway 12L, so we taxied to the runway and were given holding point Y for departure on our long flight back to Stapleford.
 We began our final take-off roll of the trip with a left turnout shortly after departure.
 We were promptly handed off to approach, who originally climbed us up to FL140 before climbing us to FL160 and giving us a few shortcuts.

-The conditions for this trip were significantly smoother than those in August, with the exception of the occasional lump and bump as it approached peak heating conditions.
+The conditions for this trip were significantly smoother than those in August, except for the occasional lump and bump as it approached peak heating conditions.
 Surprisingly, while flying at a flight level of 160, we reached a density altitude of 18000 feet.
 That feels extremely remarkable, and the aircraft achieves this flight level relatively rapidly, in around 35 minutes or so, depending on ATC restrictions.

 I typically get a better TAS at this level of 80%, and if I need more fuel, I lower it to 70-75%; anything less seems quite slow, and I wouldn’t require this unless the destination weather was less than perfect and tailwinds were strong.